v-machine/auto_entourage/README.md

 ## Notes
 - Run `imgCrop` once to preprocess images and reuse them for all future projects.
 - `AutoEntourage` will take items, lists or trees as input.
-(With the exception of `layerName`).
+(With the exception of `layerName` input).
 You can expect the component to behave similarly to other default Grasshopper components.

 ## Disclaimer
 The plugin had only been tested for Rhino 6 on Windows 10.

 ## Known Issues
-- `orient` in `raytrace` mode will occasionally mis-orient the entourages.
-For now, reload entourages as a workaround or simply reorient in less compuationally intensive display modes.
+- `orient` in `raytrace` mode occasionally behaves incorrectly.
+For now, reload entourages as a workaround or simply reorient in less computationally intensive display modes.

 ## Next Steps
 - vector entourages support
-- a new components to enable users greater control in how entourages are loaded.
+- a new component to enable users greater control in how entourages are loaded.